Shazam (DC Comics): Caretaker of the Rock of Eternity

-When the character adopted the "Marvel" codename and Wizard's magical power, while he no longer possessed the Powers of Shazam, he had the capacity to manipulate and command magical energies, transform between his mortal and older form at will, and possessed a deep understanding of the supernatural, particularly during a period of shifting magical rules.
-However, due to the immense accumulation of magic within the Rock of Eternity, he was required to remain within its confines to maintain control over the abundance of magic.
-Billy could only venture outside the Rock of Eternity for a maximum of 24 hours at a time.
+At times, Billy has adopted the role of the Wizard Shazam and granted his powers; when the character adopted the "Marvel" codename and Wizard's magical power, while he no longer possessed the Powers of Shazam, he had the capacity to manipulate and command magical energies, transform between his mortal and older form at will, and possessed a innate, deep understanding of the supernatural, particularly during a period of shifting magical rules.
+In the Lazarus Planet storyline, Billy becomes tethered to the Rock of Eternity once again, gaining access to its vast magical energies.

-After the character's re-introduction from New 52 onward, he displayed Latin-based spell-casting abilities that can achieved various effects such as fire manipulation and the ability to alter his size.
-In the Lazarus Planet storyline, Billy becomes tethered to the Rock of Eternity, gaining access to its vast magical energies.
 Thus far, he has shown to generate duplicates of his empowered form, each possessing his abilities, and can summon Mamaragan, the ancient being associated with his powers, at his own volition.
-A future version of the character also showcases potential to utilize magical methods from others, such as Raven or Johnny Thunder's.